unm-campus-histories/spaces/docs/essays/university house.md

 ---
-title: Mesa-Vista-Hall
+title: University House
-author: Fred Gibbs
+author: Emily Hartshorn
 layout: single-col
-date: 2019-03-25
+date: 2019-04-10
 ---

-# Mesa Vista Hall
+# University House

 Here's a dummy essay that will gradually turn into a real model.